Libya: Militia says Moammar Gadhafi son freed

 According to Human Rights Watch, he hasn't been seen or heard from since June 2014, when he appeared via video link at a trial session being held in a Tripoli court over the suppression of the 2011 Libyan revolution.

+"The reported release of Saif al-Islam Gaddafi based on the Libyan parliament's 2015 flawed amnesty law does not change the fact that he is wanted by the International Criminal Court on charges of crimes against humanity related to the 2011 uprising," said Sarah Leah Whitson, Middle East and North Africa director at HRW.
+"Libyan authorities, who remain obligated to surrender him to the court, should urgently confirm whether he was released and disclose his current whereabouts."

-Libya has been divided since Moammar Gadhafi's fall nearly six years ago, with three governments, multiple parliaments and competing tribes and militia vie for power and influence.
+Libya has been divided since Moammar Gadhafi's fall nearly six years ago, with three governments, multiple parliaments and competing tribes and militia vying for power and influence.
 ISIS also operates in the North African country.

 The House of Representatives -- based in the country's east -- is not internationally recognized.